Infotrend-Inc/OpenAI_WebUI/README.md

 The tool's purpose is to enable a company to install a self-hosted version of a WebUI to access the capabilities of OpenAI's ChatGPT and DallE and share access to the tool's capabilities while consolidating billing through an OpenAI API key.

+Please see https://github.com/Infotrend-Inc/OpenAI_WebUI/blob/main/.env.example for details of possible values for the environment variables.
+Even if a feature is not used, its environment variable should be set.

 A pre-built container is available from our Docker account at https://hub.docker.com/r/infotrend/openai_webui

+An [Unraid](https://unraid.net/)-ready version is available directly from Unraid's `Community Applications``.

 Note: this tool was initially developed in February 2023 and released to help end-users.